twistedatrocity/SWGAide-NGE/README.md

 Double click the icon for SWGAide-NGE.exe to launch it.

 SWGAide guides you through its initialization.
-Actually, you just have to verify (or possibly find) the folder for StarWarsGalaxies; you cannot make a useful installation of SWGAide without SWG installed.
-You may also wish to skip the scanning phase and manually choose your SWG game folder.
+Actually, you just have to choose the game folder SWG is installed in; you cannot make a useful installation of SWGAide without SWG installed.

 SWGAide creates several folders and files its directory; they are all self explanatory.

-Note: The Pre-CU version of SWGAide cannot live in the same folder as the NGE one, please use separate installation folders.
+Note: The Pre-CU version of SWGAide cannot live in the same folder as this NGE one, please use separate installation folders.

 Upgrades
 ========